imganeshnayak/paradox/BACKEND_SETUP.md

-# RealMeta Backend Setup Guide
+# ArtVerse Backend Setup Guide

 ## Overview
 The backend uses Express.js with MongoDB and Node.js to handle: